-ACN has established the International NanoMedicine Conference series, which will be in its 10th year in 2019.
-This event is regarded as the most significant nanomedicine meeting in the Southern Hemisphere and we hope to see you at our Conference.
+ACN has established the International NanoMedicine Conference series, which is regarded as the most significant nanomedicine meeting in the Southern Hemisphere and we hope to see you at our Conference.

 Scientia Professor Justin Gooding, Professor Maria Kavallaris and Professor Cyrille Boyer